Startup Funding: UK in 2024 & 7 Ways to Find Funding

 There’s no doubt that London is the heart of the UK startup industry.
 According to beauhurst.com, is currently home to around 263 (80%) of all UK-based VC investment funds.
 Around 15 VC funds are based in the north-west of England and only 2 are present in Northern Ireland.
 Scotland is home to 13 VC funds, whereas Wales has no traditional VC funds (as of 2019).
 However, it is possible to find funding from the Development Bank of Wales, which is dedicated to investing in Welsh businesses.

 However, it is worth noting that the geographical location of your startup company could influence the source of your funding.
-Whilst 70% of all deals made by UK-based VCs involve investing into UK-based startup companies, a surprising 57% of those deals invest in businesses that are also based in London.
+Whilst 70% of all deals made by UK-based VCs involve investing in UK-based startup companies, a surprising 57% of those deals invest in businesses that are also based in London.

 Further to this, Northern Irish VC funds have only announced deals with North Ireland-based businesses (via beauhurst.com).
 This shows that investors for startups are highly likely to look to secure deals with startups within their close proximity and could mean you should think carefully about where in the UK to start your business.